jamiehenzy/Genome_analysis/README.md

 + CGTA_Phylo - Exercises to introduce concepts of phylogenetics and RStudio scripts to carry out a homolog-to-MSA-to-tree analysis.

 ### Material in this repo, "Getting Started"
++ Syllabus: Refer to this document often!
+Make a note somewhere of all due dates and exam dates!
+Read the fine print!
++ Module_agreement: This document must be read, signed, and given to me at the beginning of the semester.
 + What is bioinformatics?
 + Accessing the command line of a Linux environment locally and remotely
 + Best practices